mongodb/docs/source/reference/replica-configuration.rst

    **Default**: true

-   Determines weather the :program:`mongod` builds :term:`indexes <index>` on this member.
-Do not set to "``false``", if a replica set *can* become a master, or if any clients ever issue queries against this instance.
+   Determines whether the :program:`mongod` builds :term:`indexes

-TODO: whether, not weather
+   <index>` on this member.
+Do not set to "``false``" if a replica set
-Probably "Do not set to false if a member *can* become a master..."
+   *can* become a master, or if any clients ever issue queries against this instance.

    Omitting index creation, and thus this setting, may be useful, **if**: